top of page

 Plainly, tunnel nets should not be used within QLD’s sensitive DPAs.
 Dugongs are a species of outstanding universal world heritage value, and they are vulnerable to extinction.
 Dugong populations from Mission Beach to Bundaberg show evidence of a long term decline between 2005-2022 of -2.3% per year.

-The Inshore Flats Project calls upon Fisheries QLD to publicly release data identifying the number and nature of all TEP interactions that occurred during the tunnel netting trials
+The Inshore Flats Project calls upon Fisheries QLD to publicly release data identifying the number and nature of all TEP interactions that occurred during the tunnel netting trials.

 dugong on pristine sand flat